dagerst/Rasterio-Tutorial-Workbook/tutorial_a.md

 Coordinate Reference Systems: Rasterio allows reading and transforming coordinate systems, making it easy to project raster data into different spatial reference systems.

+*Analytical business need* = *We are doing an analysis for the City of Philadelphia Planning Department and Sustinability Office on heat island issues comapred to current land cover & tree canpoy rates across the city.*